 David Barclay Moore writes fiction, non-fiction and screenplays.

-The Stars Beneath Our Feet, his debut novel, will be published by Alfred A. Knopf/Penguin Random House on September 19, 2017.
-It is now available to order here.
+The Stars Beneath Our Feet, his debut novel, was published by Alfred A. Knopf BFYR/Penguin Random House on September 19, 2017.
+It is available in bookstores everywhere and is available to order here.

-The Stars Beneath Our Feet is an official Buzz Book selection for BookExpo / BEA.
+The Stars Beneath Our Feet has received several Starred Reviews, was an official Buzz Book selection for BookExpo / BEA and is an official Junior Library Guild selection.

-"blue," a coming of age short story, was recently published in Killens Review of Arts and Letters.
+"blue," a coming of age short story, was recently published in Best Gay Stories 2017 (Lethe Press).
 Another short story, "Anambra," may be read online here.

 ...the first day Pops disappeared, my case worker showed up for a surprise